dotnet/AspNetCore.Docs/aspnetcore/blazor/host-and-deploy/server.md

 Recommendations for global deployments to geographical data centers:

 * Deploy the app to the regions where most of the users reside.
 * Take into consideration the increased latency for traffic across continents.
-To delay the appearance of the reconnection UI, see <xref:blazor/fundamentals/signalr#delay-the-appearance-of-the-reconnection-ui>.
+To control the appearance of the reconnection UI, see <xref:blazor/fundamentals/signalr#control-when-the-reconnection-ui-appears>.
 * For Azure hosting, use the [Azure SignalR Service](#azure-signalr-service).

 :::moniker-end